-Happy-go-lucky Toby’s life changes in an instance when he startles two burglars and is then beaten and left for dead.
+Happy-go-lucky Toby’s life changes in an instant when he startles two burglars and is then beaten and left for dead.
 Trying to recover from his extensive injuries, Toby moves back to his family’s estate to care for his dying Uncle Hugo.
 Yet, when a skull is found in a trunk of an elm tree in the garden – Toby is forced to reevaluate what he knows about the past.
-Tana French’s In the Woods was on of those books that I couldn’t put down, so The Witch Elm is sitting at the top of my list of most-anticipated new books to read this month.
-Read more →
+Tana French’s In the Woods was one of those books that I couldn’t put down, so The Witch Elm is sitting at the top of my list of most-anticipated new books to read this month.

 New Books Out From Your Favorite Series

 In the New York Times bestselling novel Strange the Dreamer, Lazlo Strange, orphan and librarian, can’t help but dream about the lost city of Weep and seizes the chance to find it.
 In the sequel, Muse of Nightmares continues the story by delving into the origins of Weep and the floating Citadel.
 Will Lazlo be forced to choose between saving everyone or saving his love?
 So far, I’ve seen positive reports of this sequel in the reviews of new fiction books.
 Fingers crossed it lives up to its predecessor.